I have completed my map that includes regions, states and cities.

 Assignment 1 - Regions

-For your first assignment you will be expected to take Cornell Notes on what you read about the 7 regions of the United States.
-Your teacher will give you the Geography Cornell Notes pages.
+For your first assignment you will get the study sheet to fill out as you go through this site.
 Once you have completed this, turn in your notes to your teacher.
 When you get your notes back, you should keep them in the History section of your binder.
 You may want to use your study guide to help you understand the information better.

 What is a region?